 The counseling services assist students in understanding their educational options for transfer and career preparation.
-The counseling services provides academic, career, personal, transfer, and veterans counseling.

 The counseling services' aim is to support students in their educational journey by assisting with major and career exploration, helping to select courses, understand their educational plan, reviewing the requirements necessary to transfer or graduate with a Certificate or Associate's Degree.